 Okay, so I’m sure many of you are familiar with the idea of only eating when you’re hungry, right?
-Okay great, because that is exactly what you need to be doing!
+Okay great, because that is precisely what you need to be doing!

-Check out this cool video with Shaun T, the creator of Focus T25, where he gives out some great weight loss tips:
+Check out this cool video with Shaun T, the creator of Focus T25, where he gives out some excellent weight loss tips:

 What Should My Macro’s be for T25?

-Everyone is different with their macro nutrient ratios.
-I myself see the best results with a 50% protein, 30% carbs, and 20% fats diet.
-So to find out what works best for you, I recommend doing some testing over a certain time period.
+Everyone is different with their macronutrient ratios.
+I see the best results with a 50% protein, 30% carbs, and 20% fats diet.
+So to find out what works best for you, I recommend doing some testing over a specific period.

 Now, by counting your macros, you will also be counting your calories.
-Below I’ll list each macro nutrient, and the amount of calories it contains per gram:
+Below I’ll list each macronutrient, and the number of calories it contains per gram:

 So here’s an example of my diet.
 Every day I consume 170 grams of protein, 250 grams of carbs, and 60 grams of fats.
 This comes out to roughly 2200 calories, which is what I need to eat to maintain my current weight.
-If I want to gain weight, I would increase my carbs to 300, if I want to lose weight, I would decrease my carbs to 200, it’s really that simple.
+If I want to gain weight, I will increase my carbs to 300; if I want to lose weight, I will decrease my carbs to 200, it’s that simple.